Easy Kunafa Recipe

 • Spread the remaining buttered katayif over the cheese layer, ensuring even coverage and pressing gently to compact the kunafa.

-• Bake the kunefe in the oven for 30 to 35 minutes until the top is crispy and golden. if the bottom is golden and the top is still pale in color, turn the broil on for 3-5 minutes, and make sure to keep a close eye.
+• Bake the kunefe in the oven for 30 to 35 minutes until the top is crispy and golden. if the bottom is golden and the top is still pale in color, turn the broiler on for 3-5 minutes, and make sure to keep a close eye.

 • Sprinkle chopped pistachios generously over the kunafa for added crunch and flavor.
-Optionally, decorate with edible rose petals or rose water for a fragrant and elegant finish.

 Video